jeswin/nsoap-express/README.md

 ## Streaming responses with Generator Functions

+Enable this by setting streamResponse in options.
 Response chunks are sent every time a yield is called.
-You should yield the headers first.
+The headers need to be yielded first.

 ```javascript
 const myApp = {